spraakbanken/sb-api-doc/README.md

   * `path`: The path to your API documentation that will be created automatically.
 This path should be relative to the [SB API documentation portal](http://demo.spraakdata.gu.se/apidoc).
 E.g. if the `path` is set to `sparv` the documentation will be available at http://demo.spraakdata.gu.se/apidoc/sparv.
+  * `description`: A very short description of the API.

-* *TODO: What happens after filling in the oas-register? nightly build of HTML?*
+* *TODO: What happens after filling in the oas-register? nightly build of HTML*
 * *TODO: Redoc test page (paste a URL or document and get a preview of the Redoc HTML)*